Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 <figure>
 <img src="Diagrams/Example-1.png" /> </figure>

-The broadcast source is used as input to the live [=ABR=] encoder.
+The broadcast source is used as input to the [=live encoder=].
 The broadcast sources can be the SDI signals from a broadcast facility or MPEG-2 TS streams intercepted from a broadcast that need to be re-used in an [=OTT=] distribution workflow.
-The live ABR encoder performs the encoding of the tracks into CMAF tracks and functions as the [=ingest source=] in the CMAF Ingest interface.
+The [=live encoder=] performs the encoding of the tracks into CMAF tracks and functions as the [=ingest source=] in the CMAF Ingest interface.
-Multiple live ABR encoders can be used, providing redundant inputs to the packager using dual-encoder synchronization.
+Multiple [=live encoder=]s can be used, providing redundant inputs to the packager using dual-encoder synchronization.
 In this case, the segments are of constant duration, and audio and video segment boundaries are aligned.
 Segments should use a timing relative to a shared anchor such as the Unix epoch as to support synchronization based on epoch locking.

 Following the CMAF Ingest specification in this document allows for failover and many other features related to the content tracks.
-The live encoder performs the following tasks:
+The [=live encoder=] performs the following tasks:

    - It demuxes and receives the MPEG-2 TS and/or SDI signal.